 ABOUT DEVA RACING

 For those who enjoy flat horse racing our syndicates are trained by Tom Dascombe at Michael Owen’s Manor House Stables in Cheshire.
-Our National Hunt syndicates are trained by Grand National-winning racehorse trainers Jonjo O'Neill, Donald McCain and Dr. Richard Newland.
+Our National Hunt syndicates are trained by Grand National-winning racehorse trainers Gordon Elliott, Jonjo O'Neill, Donald McCain and Dr. Richard Newland.
 We also have exciting young trainers Olly Murphy, Oliver Greenall and Sam Allwood joining Deva's training ranks.
-News of our latest syndicates with Tom Dascombe, Jonjo O'Neill, Donald McCain, Dr. Richard Newland and Olly Murphy is on the horses page now.
+News of our latest syndicates are on the horses page now.

-We pride ourselves on our integrity and excellent owner communication and we endeavor to make everyone feel they are the sole owner of their racehorse.
+We pride ourselves on our integrity and excellent owner communication and we endeavour to make everyone feel they are the sole owner of their racehorse.
 Our trainers actively encourage stable visits and we regularly organise social events for our syndicate owners.